 the safest place for a believer is in the center of God’s will.

-Lesson Outline, Introduction, Discussion Questions, and Conclusion
+Outline, Introduction, Discussion Questions, and Conclusion adapted from the

-Christian Resources of the Southern Baptist Convention; Nashville,
+of the Southern Baptist Convention; Nashville, TN.

 Herschel Hobbs Commentary; Family Bible Study; by